-Push "CD" to switch from radio operation to compact disc operation.
+Push "CD" to switch from radio or cassette operation to compact disc operation.
 If the audio system is off, you can turn on the compact disc player by pushing "CD".
 In both cases, a disc must already be loaded in the player.

 When the audio is set into compact disc operation, the display shows the track or, track and disc number currently being played.
-Each time you push "CD", the system changes between built-in single disc player and automatic changer.
+Each time you push "CD", the system changes to the automatic changer.